-THE REASON anyone concerned with climate change and air quality should be encouraging an open debate leading to a better understanding of The Jones Act lies in the fact that any ship, tugboat or barge carrying cargo between U.S. ports must be American-built; the so-called “Jones Act fleet.”
+THE REASON anyone truly concerned with climate change and air quality should be encouraging an open debate leading to a better understanding of The Jones Act lies in the fact that any ship, tugboat or barge carrying cargo between U.S. ports must be American-built; the so-called “Jones Act fleet.”
 So what?

 The cost of acquiring newer fuel efficient U.S. built vessels is five times that of Japanese or South Korean shipyards.
 Read the background research HERE.
 Suffice to say, the U.S. is saddled with an aging commercial merchant fleet with many old, inefficient diesel engines routinely billowing forth a veritable witches brew of toxic emissions as they traverse the vast network that comprises America’s waterways.

 This includes not only our U.S. territorial ocean waters, but also America’s many navigable rivers, lakes and canals — 25,000 miles of commercial inland waterways — mostly in the Eastern half of the country.
 More HERE.